-Whilst investigating the alleged 24th March attack the NATO lead OPCW-IIT, would refer to videos allegedly recorded of the crater and munition fragments that they received from the western backed White Helmets.
+Whilst investigating the alleged 24th March attack the NATO lead OPCW-IIT, would refer to videos allegedly recorded of the crater and munition fragments that they received from the White Helmets.
 They noted the metadata for the videos showed a record date of 26th March 2017, 2 days after the alleged attack happened.
 Given that these videos have never been released nor passed around on social media I decided to dig a little deeper into this date to see what I could find out.

 Claims of chemical attack on 26th March